On November 8, NEAR organized its fourth workshop in collaboration with the Ferrero Foundation during Healthy Aging Week 2023 in Alba, Italy.

 NEAR fulfills the six criteria established by the Swedish Research Council (VR) to define an infrastructure of national interest:

 Sweden has one of the oldest populations in the world.
-The dramatic demographic changes underscore the urgent need to investigate in aging research with the major goal of identifying intervention strategies for longer and healthier lives.
-NEAR focus solely on aging and health, thus contributing to achieving this goal.
+The dramatic demographic changes underscore the urgent need to investigate aging research with the major goal of identifying intervention strategies for longer and healthier lives.
+NEAR focuses solely on aging and health, thus contributing to achieving this goal.

 A broad multidisciplinary perspective is needed to achieve outstanding research in aging.
 NEAR includes datasets with medical, psychological, and social data covering social gerontology, public health, biomedicine, neuroscience, and care sciences.
 The availability of these diverse data in such a large population makes NEAR unique.